College Factual by our College Data Analytics Team

 Highland Community College Sports Information

-Before making a decision to attend Highland Community College, student athletes should take a look at the information presented here on the sports team they are interested in as well as the general athletics program.
+On this page, we take a look at the Highland Community College sports programs, student athletes should take a look at the information presented here on the sports team they are interested in as well as the general athletics program.
+Highland Community College plays at the level of NJCAA Division I and is a member of Not applicable.

-There are 9 head coaches at Highland Community College, 4 of whom lead men’s teams and 5 of whom head up women’s teams.
-The average salary of the men’s team head coaches is $62,214, while the head coaches of women’s team make, on average, $58,494 per year.
+At 9 head coaches at Highland Community College, 4 of whom coach men’s teams and 5 of whom head up women’s teams.
+On average, the men’s team head coaches earn about $66,861 per year while the women’s team head coaches make around $63,139.

 Get Recruited to Play Sports in College